HenryLiu000/alignment-gpt2/README.md

  In order to feed the data to the model in an efficient way, I need to implement a dataloader.
 The dataloader is implemented in the class DataloaderLite in dataloader.py.

+## Section 2

+### 9. Test time

+This commit is to implement the code for testing the training time of the model.
+I cannot test the training time though.
+However, I will outline the steps to measure the training time effectively.